The goals of this chapter are to:

 Geologists can observe most of the processes occurring at plate tectonic boundaries today (earthquakes, volcanoes, mountain building, etc.).
 However, understanding the plate tectonic activity of the geologic past is more difficult because the events have already happened.
 Hence, geologists use processes that occur in the present to interpret processes that occurred in the past.
 This is known as .
 One way geologists can interpret ancient plate tectonic activity is to look at the topography of an area.
 Topography is the study of shapes and features of the land surface.
 When studying features on the seafloor, the topography is instead referred to as bathymetry because this data is referencing how deep a feature is.
 There are numerous ways of looking at the topography of Earth’s surface, including satellite imagery, topographic maps, shaded relief maps, and digital elevation models.

 - For the topographic profiles in Table 1.4, identify what types of plate boundaries are shown using the names from Figure 1.1.
-Pay close attention to the y-axis.
+Pay close attention to the y-axis versus x-axis.

 - On each profile, draw the location of the boundary between the two plates.
-You can express this as a single line.
+You can show this as a single line.

 - For each profile, label features such as oceanic and/or continental crust, mid-ocean ridges, volcanoes, mountain belts, and trenches.